1 Information collection and use

-In the event that any part of our business or its assets is ever sold, acquired, merged, liquidated, reorganized or otherwise transferred, we reserve the right to transfer to the extent permissible at law our user databases, together with any personal information and non-personal information contained therein to a third party acquiring the assets.
-While any transaction of this sort is being considered, we may also make limited relevant personal information available to prospective purchasers and legal and financial advisers and other relevant parties on a confidential basis.
+In the event that any part of our business or its assets is ever sold, acquired, merged, liquidated, reorganised or otherwise transferred, we reserve the right to transfer to the extent permissible at law our user databases, together with any personal information and non-personal information contained therein to a third party acquiring the assets.
+While any transaction of this sort is being considered, we may also make limited relevant personal information available to prospective purchasers and legal and financial advisors and other relevant parties on a confidential basis.

 9 Changes to this policy

 We reserve the right to make changes to this policy.
 Such changes will be posted on this website and we will publish the effective date when the statement is updated.